Classic Tiramisu Recipe

 Instructions

-- In the top of a double boiler (or rig your own by placing a heat safe bowl over a pan of barely simmering water), whisk together egg yolks, rum and sugar.
+- In the top of a double boiler (or rig your own by placing a heat-safe bowl over a pan of barely simmering water), whisk together egg yolks, rum, and sugar.

-- Cook over simmering water while beating with a hand mixer till mixture triples in size, about 5 minutes.
+- Cook over simmering water while beating with a hand mixer till the mixture triples in size, about 5 minutes.

-- Remove pan with egg mixture from heat, mix in mascarpone and vanilla and set aside to cool slightly.
+- Remove pan with egg mixture from heat, mix in mascarpone and vanilla, and set aside to cool slightly.

 - Whip cream to stiff peaks, then fold about a third into the egg mixture to lighten.
 Add the rest and gently fold till combined.